 \section{Solution Reconstruction}

-Each node generated in A*+BFHS's BFHS phase has a pointer pointing to its ancestral frontier node.
+Each node generated in A*+BFHS's BFHS phase has a pointer to its ancestral frontier node.
 When a goal node is generated, the solution path from the start node to the ancestral frontier node is stored in the A* phase and only one more search is needed to reconstruct the solution path from the ancestral frontier node to the goal node.
-This subproblem is much easier than the original problem and we can use the same heuristic function for the original problem.
+This subproblem is much easier than the original problem and we can use the same heuristic function as for the original problem.
 Therefore, we just use A* to solve this subproblem.
-In addition, since we know the optimal cost of this subproblem, we can prune any node whose $f$-value is greater than this cost.
+In addition, since we know the optimal cost of this subproblem, we can prune any node whose $f$-value exceeds this cost.

-In BFIDA*, we have to solve two subproblems to recover the solution path from the start node to the middle node and from the middle node to the goal node.
+In BFIDA*, we have to solve two subproblems to recover the paths from the start node to the middle node and from the middle node to the goal node. \citeauthor{DBLP:conf/aips/ZhouH04} (\citeyear{DBLP:conf/aips/ZhouH04}) called BFHS recursively to solve these two subproblems.
+However, pattern database heuristics (PDB, \citeauthor{DBLP:journals/ci/CulbersonS98} \citeyear{DBLP:journals/ci/CulbersonS98}) only store heuristic values to the goal state, and not between arbitrary pairs of states, which complicates finding a path to a middle node.
 Similar to A*+BFHS, we use A* to solve the second subproblem.
-The first subproblem is harder as we cannot compute the heuristic value between any two nodes with heuristic functions like Pattern Databases (PDB, \citeauthor{schaeffer1998pdb} \citeyear{schaeffer1998pdb}).
-We use A* to compute the path from the start node to the middle node using the same heuristic function for the original problem, which measures the distance to the goal node, not the middle node.
+For the first subproblem, we use A* to compute the path from the start node to the middle node using the same heuristic function as for the original problem, which measures the distance to the goal node, not the middle node.
 To save memory, we prune any node whose $g$-value is greater than or equal to the depth of the middle node, and any node whose $f$-value exceeds the optimal cost of the original problem.
 Since a deeper middle layer leads to more nodes stored in this approach, we saved the layer at the 1/4 point of the solution length as the middle layer instead of the 3/4 point.
 In this way, we do not need to build a new heuristic function for the middle node.
-In our experiments, the search time for solution reconstruction in BFIDA* is usually less than 1\% of the total search time.
+In our experiments, the search time for solution reconstruction in BFIDA* was usually less than 1\% of the total search time.